What is 80% of 85? A Deep Dive into Percentages and Their Applications

 -

-Percentage points: It's important to differentiate between percentage change and percentage points.
+Percentage points: it helps to differentiate between percentage change and percentage points.
 A change from 10% to 15% is a 5 percentage point increase, but a 50% increase in the percentage itself.

 Frequently Asked Questions (FAQ)